NWI Business Ins and Outs: Southlake Mall corn dog restaurant, Big City Cheesesteaks and Caravel Autism Health open; Serves You Right Tennis and Hearts in Motion move

 Relocated

-Services You Right Tennis has started a new set at a new location.
+Serves You Right Tennis has started a new set at a new location.

 The company, a fixture in Northwest Indiana tennis instruction since 1980, moved to Illiana Christian High School in Dyer.